sshaufi/devops-training/README.md

 2. **[terraform/main.tf](terraform/main.tf)**
     - Sets the EC2 AMI to `ami-09c8d5d747253fb7a` (Ubuntu 22.04 LTS, x86), sets the instance type to `t2.micro`, and names it "DevOps-Training".
     - Sets the security group 'SSHAcess', which is created in the `provider.tf` file.
-    - Creates the user 'ansible', adds my public key, edits the sudoers file, and installs the **Python** psutil module.
+    - Creates the user 'ansible', adds my public key, edits the sudoers file, and installs the **Python** psutil library.
       - My public key is visible in the file, but since it's a public key, it's safe to share publicly.
       - I configured it so that `apt` and `apt-get` commands can run passwordless with sudo so **Ansible** will work.
-      - Installs **Python** psutil so that the stats monitoring script will work.
+      - Installs **Python** psutil library so that the stats monitoring script will work.

 3. **[terraform/output.tf](terraform/output.tf)**
     - Provides the instance IP as output after it successfully creates the instance.
 I do not plan to use a fixed IP to save costs, so this is necessary for other automation scripts.